Manish Gupta (director)

-Manish Gupta is an Indian film director and writer in Bollywood.
-Manish has directed five (5) movies – 420 IPC (2021), Rahasya (2015), Hostel (2011), The Stoneman Murders (2009) and Darna Zaroori Hai (2006).
-And he has written the Screenplay and Dialogues for the movies Sarkar (2005) and Section 375 (2019) amongst many others.
+Manish Gupta is a film director and writer in the Indian film industry.

+As a director, Manish has directed the movies One Friday Night (2023), 420 IPC (2021), Rahasya (2015), Hostel (2011), The Stoneman Murders (2009) and Darna Zaroori Hai (2006).

+As a writer, Manish has written the screenplay and dialogues for the movies Sarkar (2005) and Section 375 (2019).

 Career

-Manish started his career as a screenwriter.
-Amitabh Bachchan-starrer Sarkar was Manish's first film.
-Manish bagged several award nominations for the screenplay and dialogues of Sarkar.
+Manish Gupta started his career as a screenwriter with Amitabh Bachchan-starrer Sarkar.
+He received nominations for the screenplay and dialogues of Sarkar.

 Manish debuted as a director with Darna Zaroori Hai (2006) in which there were six different stories and a separate director for each story.
 Manish directed the main story titled ‘Grandma narrates stories to five children’.

-Manish's next film as director was the critically acclaimed The Stoneman Murders (2009) starring Kay Kay Menon and Arbaaz Khan, based on the infamous Stoneman killings that shook Bombay in 1983.
+Manish's next film as director was The Stoneman Murders (2009) starring Kay Kay Menon and Arbaaz Khan, based on the Stoneman killings that shook Bombay in 1983.